-Narendra Modi to be sworn in as Prime Minister on May 30 at Rashtrapati Bhavan

-Narendra Modi to be sworn in as Prime Minister on May 30 at at Rashtrapati Bhavan
+Narendra Modi to be sworn in with new ministers on May 30 at Rashtrapati Bhavan

 New Delhi, May 26: PM-elect Narendra Modi to take oath as Prime Minister once again on 30th May at 7pm, at Rashtrapati Bhavan.
 Members of Union Council of Ministers will also take oath.